hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 ```
 We're using that `render_message` function we defined earlier (this is why we made it a function 😉) to get the new contents of our message.
 Then we edit the message's contents.

 And that's it!
 We're done writing our macro!
-The rest is gonna pretty easy from here since it's just a few more lines!
+The rest is gonna be pretty easy from here since it's just a few more lines!

 ## Handling reaction events